evanheintz/math470-atoh7-modeling-thesis/README.md

 Code for the updated Poisson process is located in the "Code" folder, titled "ventralpatch_poisson_process_model.R".
 This includes the log likelihood function and parameter optimization code.

 Pre-processed datasets necessary for certain scripts are located in the "Data" folder, which includes .csv files created from the Math 343 course.

+Some helpful readings are located in the "Readings" folder, if anyone is interested in further details about particular topics mentioned in the thesis.